 • strong tea and coffee;

-Fat and lard or fatty meat are not identical concepts.
-A person needs fat for normal functioning, but it does not need to be obtained from fatty foods.
+Fats and lard or fatty meat are not identical concepts.
+A person needs fat for normal functioning, but it should not be obtained from fatty foods.
 The same goes for carbohydrates and proteins.
-There are many sources essential micronutrients and substances.
-Choose the right and safest ones so that the body gets the right portions of the benefits, minimizing harmful factor from digested food.
+There are many sources essential microelements and substances.
+Choose the right and safest ones so that the body receives the necessary portions of benefits, minimizing harmful factor from digested food.

-The list can be expanded, depending on availability allergic reactions and individual intolerance to different products.
-Healthy eating implies a number of logical limitations.
-Even small violations of dietary rules.
-Believe me, it is better to replace your favorite chips with some fresh fruit than to suffer from a new attack of heart attack later.
+The list may expand depending on availability allergic reactions and individual intolerance to various products.
+The concept of a healthy diet implies a number of logical restrictions.
+Even minor violations of diet rules.
+Believe me, it’s better to replace your favorite chips with some fresh fruit than to suffer from a new heart attack later.

 Sample menu

-Keep in mind that each organism is unique, therefore the diet is selected individually.
-Some are advised to eat garlic every day, while others are healthier to use fresh tomatoes...
+Keep in mind that each body is unique, so the diet is selected individually.
+Some people are advised to eat garlic every day, while others find it healthier fresh tomatoes.
 We offer an example of a menu that should be followed during the acute period of rehabilitation.
-This is a rough diet and is not universal.
+This is an approximate diet and is not universal.

-After a hot period, the menu becomes more varied.
-Patients, in the absence of contraindications and allergies, are advised to eat garlic and tomatoes.
-But if it is better to take the tomatoes fresh and as ripe as possible, then the garlic should be heat treated.
+After the acute period, the menu becomes more varied.
+Patients, in the absence of contraindications and allergies, are recommended to eat garlic and tomatoes.
+But if it is better to take tomatoes fresh and as ripe as possible, then garlic should be subjected to heat treatment.

-Heat-treated garlic releases special substances that protect the cardiovascular system from blood clots.
-Tomatoes are also beneficial by providing vitamins and minerals to the body.
+Heat-treated garlic releases special substances that protect the cardiovascular system from the formation of blood clots.
+Tomatoes also provide benefits by providing the body with vitamins and minerals.
 But tomatoes are eaten only fresh and in season.
-In winter, they have neither taste nor benefit.
+In winter they have neither taste nor benefit.
 Therefore, it is good to have frozen vegetables in the freezer that you can eat in winter.
-Ask your doctor about whether you can move on to the next stage of the diet.
-Not always a subacute or acute period passes within a specified period of time.
-With severe heart damage, it takes longer to recover.
-Therefore, the rules of nutrition have to be adhered to longer.
+Ask your doctor if you can move on to the next stage of the diet.
+The subacute or acute period does not always pass within the specified period of time.
+With severe heart damage, recovery takes longer.
+Therefore, you have to adhere to nutritional rules longer.

-Even if you have gone through all the stages of recovery, partially or completely returned to your previous life after an attack, forget about the rules rational nutrition never can.
-In complex with preventive measures from relapses of a heart attack, a well-designed diet will ensure effective and well-coordinated work of the whole body.
+Even if you have gone through all stages of recovery, partially or completely returned to your previous life after an attack, forget about the rules rational nutrition never possible.
+In combination with preventive measures from recurrent heart attacks, a well-designed diet will ensure effective and coordinated functioning of the whole body.

 The products we use have a direct impact on all systems and internal organs person.
 Proper nutrition is required not only after a heart attack.
 It is much wiser to follow the principles of healthy eating before any health problems occur.

-Subscribe to our site, ask your questions, be sure to invite your friends to the discussions and wait for new useful materials!
+Subscribe to our website, ask questions that interest you, be sure to invite your friends to discussions and wait for new useful materials!